 I ground my ethics in reason and human rights with this question in mind: Is anyone being harmed?
 If someone is being killed or crippled, physically, spiritually, emotionally, or intellectually, the behavior is wrong, regardless of culture.

 Clearly, slavery wounds.
 So would the ongoing rape that this setup would entail.

 When powerful groups profit by exploiting the powerless among them, I call that immoral.
 Certainly, sheikhs and muftis who declare sex-slavery acceptable under Sharia would personally benefit from satiated libidos, but at great cost to enslaved women.
 Regardless of what they claim their religion allows.

 Don’t Reject Your Culture, Even When It Mutilates You

 Did Women Create Burqa Culture?

-Posted on June 13, 2011, in feminism, gender, sex, sexism, violence against women, women and tagged cultural relativism, culture, feminism, gender, human rights, Islam, rape and sexual assault, religion, Salwa Al-Mutairi, sex, sex slavery, sexism, sexual assault, social psychology, violence against women, women.
+Posted on June 13, 2011, in feminism, gender, sex and sexuality, sexism, violence against women, women and tagged cultural relativism, culture, feminism, gender, human rights, Islam, rape and sexual assault, religion, Salwa Al-Mutairi, sex and sexuality, sex slavery, sexism, sexual assault, social psychology, violence against women, women.
 Bookmark the permalink.
 3 Comments.